hobson/hobson.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer, data scientist, and robitics tinkerer in Portland Oregon.
+I'm a software developer, data scientist and robotics engineer in Portland Oregon.

 ### Passion for AI